naresy/Mysql_leetcode/README.md

 <p>This directory contains solutions to hard SQL problems.</p>

 <h2>Contributing</h2>
-<p>If you have a better solution or an improvement to an existing solution, feel free to contribute by following these steps:</p>
+<p>If you have a better solution or an improvement to an existing solution, Please feel free to contribute by following these steps:</p>
 <ol>
   <li>Fork the repository.</li>
   <li>Create a new branch for your feature or bug fix.</li>